Hashimoto’s Thyroiditis symptoms, lab tests, and why every woman should get tested! Plus, 5 natural ways to live well with Hashimoto’s!

 - Improve thyroid hormone binding and activity at receptor sites that may also be under attack

 Some medications (i.e., Armour Thyroid, Nature-Throid) are actually “glandulars”, medications derived from thyroid tissue of a pig or other animal.
 These are natural rather than synthetic and have both T4 and T3 together in the same pill.
-For individuals with poor conversion of T4 to T3, these can be a great consideration.
+If synthetic medications haven’t worked well for you, these may be a good option to discuss with your provider.

 Other Conventional Treatments